How to buy ethically

 Under the Resale Royalty Scheme and Indigenous Art Code of Conduct these certificates provide buyers with high levels of confidence in both provenance and fair payment of the artist.

 However, certificates can never be absolute guarantees.
-Some artworks where the artists have been badly treated or unfairly paid also have certificates and some unethical dealers have been known to create their own certificates.
+Some artworks where the artists have been badly treated or unfairly paid also have certificates.

 Buying direct from art centres adds certainty, as art centres are legally-constituted, non-profit cooperatives, owned and run by the artists and their communities.